tidyverse/tidyr/tests/testthat/_snaps/chop.md

       chop(df$x)
     Condition
       Error in `chop()`:
-      ! `data` must be a data frame, not a string.
+      ! `data` must be a data frame, not an integer vector.
     Code
       chop(df)
     Condition